 You have our assurance the information you supply is confidential and only for the purpose it’s provided.

-Please get in touch with us before you buy your tickets between 10am and 4pm, Monday to Friday on +44 (0)117 927 9227 and 12pm and 5pm on a Saturday or email to inform us of any access or personal assistant requirements you may have.
+Please contact before you buy your tickets by email to inform us of any access or personal assistant requirements you may have.

 After that part’s done, and you’ve purchased your ticket through an authorised outlet - ours is Ticketmaster - just get back in touch with us to finish up your reservation.